vishalisairam/Trust-and-IncomeIneq_thesis/README.md

 # Trust-and-IncomeIneq_thesis
-Master Thesis - Trust and Income Inequality: A causal analysis across emerging economies
+Master Thesis - Trust and Income Inequality: An Analysis of Emerging Economies